oracle-livelabs/developer/dev-ai-app-dev-rel/oraclemcp/oraclemcp.md

 The agent translates your request into SQL, executes it through MCP, and confirms creation.

 This shows how developers can delegate common schema tasks to secure, explainable AI assistants without writing SQL manually.

-## Task 6: Explore Logging and Security
+## Task 6: Explore logging and security

 Oracle MCP logs every interaction automatically.
 You can review the logs directly in the database.